Utawarerumono: Mask of Deception

 is a Japanese tactical role-playing visual novel developed by Aquaplus, which first released in September 2015 for the PlayStation 3, PlayStation 4 and PlayStation Vita.
 Utawarerumono: Mask of Deception is the second game in the Utawarerumono series.

 An English version of Utawarerumono: Mask of Deception was published on May 23, 2017, by Atlus USA in North America and by Deep Silver in Europe.
 An anime adaptation of Utawarerumono: Mask of Deception aired between October 2015 and March 2016.

+Reception

+Utawarerumono: Mask of Deception received "mixed or average" reviews for PlayStation 4 and "generally favorable" reviews for PlayStation Vita, according to review aggregator Metacritic.

+The game shipped over 100,000 copies on September 24, 2015, and subsequently sold 55,580 physical retail copies within its first week of release in Japan across all platforms.